I had a stapedectomy on January 9, 2008. Here is the story. For background I previously posted:

 - Do not blow your nose and do not pop your ears by holding your nose.
 If it is necessary to sneeze do so with the mouth open.

 - Do not allow water to enter the ear until advised by the doctor.
 They recommend lambs wool or cotton placed in the outer ear opening covered with Vaseline.
-I purchased some silicone ear plugs which I used instead (disclaimer, take you own chances, if they leak it isn’t my fault).
-They are putty like and you can mold them into the outer ear without inserting them into the ear.
+I purchased some silicone earplugs which I used instead (disclaimer, take you own chances, if they leak it isn’t my fault).
+They are putty-like, and you can mold them into the outer ear without inserting them into the ear.
 They worked with no leaks, though I have short hair and washed my hair very carefully trying to get minimal water on my ear.

-- Do not take any unnecessary chance of catching cold.
+- Do not take any unnecessary chance of catching a cold.
 Avoid undue exposure or fatigue.
 I feel this should not be overlooked.
 I felt very good after the surgery and probably overdid it a little the day after, as I did some driving around doing some shopping and felt quite fatigued by the end of the day.
 I think a full day or two of quiet rest would have been better to speed the recovery.

 - Do not have dental work requiring drilling of the teeth until three weeks after surgery.